connectrpc/connectrpc.com/docs/cors.md

 [Private network access](https://wicg.github.io/private-network-access/) is an addition to CORS that restricts the ability of websites to send requests to servers on private networks.
-Chrome has been leading the implementation, and more information can be found in the [accompanying blog post](https://developer.chrome.com/blog/private-network-access-update/).
+Chrome has been the first to implement the feature.
+More information can be found in the [accompanying blog post](https://developer.chrome.com/blog/private-network-access-update/).

 If your application uses private network access, you will have to set the preflight response header `Access-Control-Allow-Private-Network` accordingly,